cksystemsteaching/selfie/README.md

 pc==0x10008(~1): addi gp,t0,0: t0==69640(0x11008) |- gp==0x0 -> gp==0x11008
 ```

 Again, let us go through that line step by step.
 First of all, the `pc` is `0x10008` which means that the instruction is actually stored at address `0x10008` in main memory, not at `0x8`.
 The reason for that is purely technical and can be ignored here.
-The boot loader simply put the code into main memory starting at address `0x10000`, not at `0x0`.
+The boot loader simply puts the code into main memory starting at address `0x10000`, not at `0x0`.
+So, when executing code just add `0x10000` to all addresses of instructions.

 Then, there is the executed instruction `addi gp,t0,0`.
 The interesting part, however, is `t0==69640(0x11008) |- gp==0x0 -> gp==0x11008` where `==` means equality, not assignment.
 Everything to the left of the `|-` symbol is the part of the state on which the `addi` instruction depends before executing the instruction.
 Here, it obviously depends on the value of `t0` which happens to be `69640` in decimal notation and `0x11008` in hexadecimal notation.
 Everything between `|-` and `->` is the part of the state that changes when executing the instruction.
 This is obviously the value in register `gp` which happens to be `0x0` before executing the instruction.
 Finally, everything to the right of `->` is again the part of the state that changes but only after executing the instruction.
 With `gp` now equal to `0x11008`, the value in `t0` has obviously been copied to `gp`.